benborgers/ben.page/src/content/posts/incrementally-correct-personal-websites.md

 A couple years ago, Brian Lovin [wrote](https://brianlovin.com/writing/incrementally-correct-personal-websites) about “incrementally correct personal websites.”

 It’s the idea that we put dates on blog posts and feel pressure that each blog post will be the final word on a topic, but that instead things should be iterative.
 You write something and publish it, but the expectation is that it’ll change.
-You’ll keep updating it to make it incrementally more correct or more comlete.
+You’ll keep updating it to make it incrementally more correct or more complete.

 I like the idea a lot.
 It encourages just publishing something instead of being fearful of pressing publish, which makes a lot of sense.
 But in practice, recently, I’ve found the opposite to be more helpful for me.